-The Parish Church of St John the Evangelist, the only place of worship in the neighbourhood, is in a quiet residential area, a short walk from Meads village centre.
+The Parish Church of St John the Evangelist is in a quiet residential area, about a mile from Eastbourne town centre and a short walk from Meads village.
 The original church, built in 1867, was severely damaged in 1942 by fire-bombs, only the tower remaining intact.
 Services were held in the Parish Hall in Meads Street until the present church building was dedicated in April 1957.

-There is step-free access and toilet facilities for disabled users, and the church itself has a hearing-loop.
+The Church and Hall have step-free access and toilet facilities for disabled users, and the Church itself has a hearing-loop.